-A summary of the SEA scores for the options within the Least Cost Plan is presented below, per SEA assessment objective.
+A summary of the effects for the Least Cost Plan is presented below, per SEA objective.
+These represent the post-mitigation or residual effects.

 Objective 1: Biodiversity, Flora and Fauna- Protect and enhance biodiversity, priority species, vulnerable habitats and habitat connectivity (no loss and improve connectivity where possible)